 Honors related opportunities and links:

 Financial support for your research can be obtained from many places, including the Undergraduate Research Program, Biology Honor Society and Sigma Xi, all of which have supported our students in the past.
 Be sure not to miss grant deadlines!

 Biology students have opportunities for gaining practical experience in a variety of areas.
 They may participate in a field practicum through an intern program that earns up to 6 credits toward the degree.
 Paid internships are available with state, federal and private agencies in field or laboratory situations.

 We also encourage students to develop new internship partnerships based on their interests.
-Please contact your advisor or the Biological Sciences department to discuss options.
+Please contact your advisor or the Biology department to discuss options.